zesty-io/react-app-loader/README.md

 ## Props

 - authServiceUrl (required): The URL of the authentication service.
-- ssoCookieKey (optional): The cookie key used for SSO authentication.
+- authCookie (optional): The cookie key used for authentication.
 - token (optional): An initial token for authentication.

 ## Contextual SDK Usage